 Summary:

-If Jesus really rose from the dead, he must be who he said he was, see
+If Jesus really rose from the dead, he must be who he said he is, see

 Jesus is God.
 The best explanation of these facts is the hypothesis that God